johannjc/py3-swalign/README.rst

 And then tried to make it faster.

-At least on my laptop I was able to do about 300 ~160 bp alignments per second.
+At least on my laptop I was able to do about 300, ~160 bp alignments per second.

+Oh yes, it also only works correctly on python3.